warm3snow/tama/README.md

 3. Copilot sends the prompt, context, and available tools to the LLM
 4. LLM decides on the next action to take (which tool to use with what arguments)
 5. Copilot executes the tool and captures the result
-6. Result is sent back to the LLM along with the original context for the next decision
+6. Result is sent back to the LLM along with the conversation history for the next decision
-7. This loop continues until the task is complete
+7. This loop continues automatically until the task is complete
-8. Results are streamed back to the user
+8. Results are streamed back to the user in real-time

+### Conversation-Based Reasoning

+Tama uses a conversation-based approach for interacting with the LLM:

+1. The system maintains a conversation history that includes:
+   - The initial task and context
+   - Each tool execution decision made by the LLM
+   - The results of each tool execution

+2. This conversation history provides the LLM with:
+   - Full context of previous actions and their results
+   - Ability to learn from errors and adjust its approach
+   - Better reasoning about the current state of the task

+3. The LLM can make more informed decisions by:
+   - Analyzing the results of previous tool executions
+   - Understanding what has been tried and what has succeeded or failed
+   - Building on previous steps to complete complex multi-step tasks

 ## Configuration